 Protecting Yourself from Lottery Scams

-While you may feel excited about getting the news that you’ve won a massive amount of cash, it’s essential to exercise caution and refrain from active impulsively.
+While you may feel excited about getting the news that you’ve won a massive amount of cash, it’s essential to exercise caution and refrain from acting impulsively.

 You cannot win a prize from the lottery if you have never bought a ticket.
 This principle applies to nearly all lottery scams, including the International Postcode Online Lottery program.

 Also, you are the entity responsible for contacting the lottery in the event of winning.
 No reputable lottery operator will get in touch with people, prompting them to make a prize claim in one way or another.
 Processing fees do not exist in the case of legitimate lotteries.